 The following options control archival of diagnostic quantities.
 For more information about HEMCO diagnostics, please see the HEMCO diagnostics section.

 DiagnFile

 Specifies the configuration file for the HEMCO default diagnostics collection.
-This is usually named HEMCO_Diagn.rc.
-This file contains a list of fields to be added to the default collection.
+This file is customarily named HEMCO_Diagn.rc.
+For more information, please see Default diagnostics collection section.